Treatment of Incontinence

 Kegel exercises.
 This method helps strengthen the pelvic floor muscles and is one of the most effective treatments for stress incontinence and urine leaking problems after childbirth.
 To do these pelvic floor exercises, imagine that you are trying to stop the urine flow and can easily be done at home.

 Bladder training.
 This method involves delaying urination for five to ten minutes to literally force the bladder to hold urine that you avoid those little accidents.
 Bladder training sometimes includes scheduled voiding to empty the bladder which eases the so-called urge incontinence.
-If access to toilet facilities is difficult due to stairs then think about installing a stairlift from a reputable company and perhaps a refit of you bathroom from Park Street Bathrooms.
+If access to toilet facilities is difficult due to stairs then think about installing a stairlift from a reputable company and perhaps a refit of you bathroom or shower.

 Electrical stimulation.
 This therapy involves the use of electric current to strengthen the pelvic muscles or stimulate the bladder nerves.
 It is usually used in women not responding to other treatments.
 Electrical stimulation requires multiple repetitions to show results.